Publication of Complaint Information Policy

 When will the Commission publish identifying information about a judicial officer?

-- Routine and consistent publication of an officer’s identity promotes the purposes of the Act.
+- Routine and consistent publication of a judicial officer’s identity promotes the purposes of the Act.

 - ensuring that the Commission’s investigative process is transparent and accountable in a way that encourages public and professional confidence in the Commission.